Inglourious Basterds: Plot

-During the screening, Zoller slips away to the projection room and attempts to force himself on Shosanna.
-She shoots him in self-defense, but Zoller shoots and kills her before he dies.
-As the film reaches its climax, Shosanna's spliced-in footage tells the audience that they are about to be killed by a Jew.
-Having locked the auditorium doors, Marcel ignites a pile of flammable film behind the screen as Shosanna's image laughs and the theater goes up in flames.
-Ulmer and Donowitz break into the opera box containing Hitler and Goebbels, gunning them both down before firing into the crowd until the bombs go off, killing everyone in the theater.
+During the screening, Zoller confronts Shosanna in the projection booth, and they shoot each other dead.
+As Nation's Pride reaches its climax, Shosanna's face appears on the screen telling the Nazi audience that they are about to be killed by a Jew.
+Having locked the auditorium, Marcel ignites a pile of nitrate film behind the screen, setting the theater ablaze.
+Ulmer and Donowitz break into the opera box, fatally shoot Hitler and Goebbels then begin randomly firing into the crowd of fleeing Nazis.
+The timed explosives, previously hidden by Landa on the balcony, detonate, killing Ulmer, Donowitz, and the entirety of the Nazi Party.

-Landa and his radio operator drive Raine and Utivich into Allied territory, where they surrender themselves.
-Raine shoots the radio operator before ordering Utivich to scalp him.
-Raine has Landa restrained and carves a swastika into his forehead, professing it to be his "masterpiece."
+Landa and his radio operator drive Raine and Utivich into Allied territory, where they surrender to Raine.
+Raine shoots the radio operator and triumphantly carves a swastika into Landa's forehead, declaring it to be his masterpiece.